Probing departures from $\Lambda$CDM by late-time datasets: Introduction

 \section{Introduction}

-The late-time accelerated expansion of the Universe remains one of the most profound mysteries in modern cosmology \cite{riess1998observational,SupernovaCosmologyProject:1998vns}.
-Within the standard Lambda Cold Dark Matter ($\Lambda$CDM) framework, this phenomenon is attributed to a positive cosmological constant $\Lambda$ with negative pressure, introduced in Einstein’s field equations of General Relativity \cite{Einstein:1917ce}.
-Although $\Lambda$CDM provides an excellent fit to observational data, the cosmological constant itself is a phenomenological parameter lacking a fundamental theoretical explanation for its observed value (see \cite{Weinberg:1987dv,YaBZeldovich_1968,Weinberg:1988cp} for early discussions).
-Furthermore, the magnitude of $\Lambda$ required by current observations implies a cosmic coincidence, marking our epoch as a particularly special time in the evolution of the Universe \cite{Weinberg:1988cp,carroll2001cosmological,Padmanabhan:2002ji}.
-In response to these conceptual challenges, numerous theoretical models have been proposed to explain cosmic acceleration through dynamical mechanisms \cite{carroll2001cosmological,sahni2006reconstructing,frieman2008dark,li2011dark,sotiriou2010f,de2010f,capozziello2011extended,Chevallier:2000qy,Linder:2002et,Park:2024pew, Nojiri:2017ncd, Piedipalumbo:2023dzg, Benetti:2019gmo}.
-These alternatives typically involve dynamical energy densities that closely mimic $\Lambda$.
-In order to navigate the range of modeling possibilities, we consider parameterizations of background level cosmological quantities.
-This includes models involving expansions, parameterizations or principal component analyzes of the equation of state $w\equiv{p/\rho}$ of a DE fluid with pressure $p$ and energy density $\rho$ \cite{linder1988cosmological,Chevallier:2000qy,Linder:2002et,Park:2024pew}.
+The late-time accelerated expansion of the Universe remains one of the most profound mysteries in modern cosmology \citep{riess1998observational,SupernovaCosmologyProject:1998vns}.
+Within the standard Lambda Cold Dark Matter ($\Lambda$CDM) framework, this phenomenon is attributed to a positive cosmological constant $\Lambda$ with negative pressure, introduced in Einstein’s field equations of General Relativity \citep{Einstein:1917ce}.
+Although $\Lambda$CDM provides an excellent fit to observational data, the cosmological constant itself is a phenomenological parameter lacking a fundamental theoretical explanation for its observed value \citep{Weinberg:1987dv,YaBZeldovich_1968,Weinberg:1988cp}.
+Furthermore, the magnitude of $\Lambda$ required by current observations implies a cosmic coincidence, marking our epoch as a particularly special time in the evolution of the Universe \citep{Weinberg:1988cp,carroll2001cosmological,Padmanabhan:2002ji}.
+In response to these conceptual challenges, numerous theoretical models have been proposed to explain cosmic acceleration through dynamical mechanisms \citep{carroll2001cosmological,sahni2006reconstructing,frieman2008dark,li2011dark,sotiriou2010f,de2010f,capozziello2011extended,Chevallier:2000qy,Linder:2002et,Park:2024pew, Nojiri:2017ncd,Piedipalumbo:2023dzg,Benetti:2019gmo,Guin:2025xki}.
+These alternative scenarios usually feature dynamical energy densities that effectively reproduce the behavior of $\Lambda$.
+To explore the variety of possible models, we adopt parameterizations of cosmological quantities at the background level.
+This includes models involving expansions, parameterizations or principal component analyzes of the equation of state $w\equiv{p/\rho}$ of a DE fluid with pressure $p$ and energy density $\rho$ \citep{linder1988cosmological,Chevallier:2000qy,Linder:2002et,Park:2024pew}.